bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 12. Oscillations multiple degrees of freedom (MDoF) systems.
 Normal modes of discrete systems.

 Each chapter is composed by a set of theoretical notebooks and videos.
-Also, accompanied by a set of examples, including functions to be modify by the students and incorporated as new tools to solve a small, but mandatory, set of homework problems.
+Also, accompanied by a set of examples, including functions to be modified by the students and incorporated as new tools to solve a small, but mandatory, set of homework problems.
 Since UNLaM relies on MS Teams, all problems are presented through that system, allowing the teaching staff to keep track of the students work.
-The problems must be sent at the end of each class, but here relies another advantage of the online notebooks: the teaching staff check all homework, including side-notes and possible in-notebook help to the students.
+The problems must be sent at the end of each class, but here relies on another advantage of the online notebooks: the teaching staff check all homework, including side-notes and possible in-notebook help to the students.
 So, providing another teacher-student asynchronous interaction.
-The students must keep presenting the excesices until solving in full all the excercises.
+The students must keep presenting the exercises until solving them all in full.

-Notice that a final work is presented during chapter 10 of the course, this work is inteded to be a integrative problem, requiring the students to apply all the syllabus to solve it, producing a notebook to be presented to the teaching staff as a final oral examination.
+Notice that a final work is presented during chapter 10 of the course, this work is intended to be an integrative problem, requiring the students to apply all the syllabus to solve it, producing a notebook to be presented to the teaching staff as a final oral examination.
-Which is inteded for the students to show the learned skills, both in physics and computational aproach to the problem, and also to generate a well planned oral presentation.
+Which is intended for the students to show the learned skills, both in physics and computational approach to the problem, and also to generate a well planned oral presentation.

 ## Conclusions